ossf/Project-Security-Metrics/README.md

 Once the process has started, you can immediately access the site.
 The main URL (http://localhost:8000) should work, and Grafana should have some projects populated.

+## Committing

+Install [pre-commit](https://pre-commit.com/#installation) and the run `pre-commit install` which runs a number of code formatters, linters, and other tools to ensure good code quality for the repo.
+These are check when PRs are made to the repo

 ## Actualy doing development work

 The Django application is set up to run from the host machine, so you can immediately edit